A military officer saluting in uniform

 Coast Guard 17 41 35

-For example, the Army allows enlistment up to 35 years of age, recognizing the potential of slightly older recruits to meet the physical and mental challenges of the branch.
+According to the US government itself, the Army allows enlistment up to 35 years of age, recognizing the potential of slightly older recruits to meet the physical and mental challenges of the branch.

 The Navy and Coast Guard provide some of the broadest age ranges, allowing enlistment up to 41 years old, while the Air Force/Space Force accommodates recruits up to 42.